Featured Artists: Writer & Producer Joakim Daun Director: Elizabeth Zaza Muchemwa Cast: Mimi Ndiweni and Nikola Ruzicic Dramaturge: Zoë-Guzy Sprague

 How ‘progressive’ are people really, when they’re confronted with difficult choices?
 How far are people willing to go to understand those people with different cultural and ethnic backgrounds?

-Presented with support from the Swedish Embassy, Pretoria; the Swedish Author Fund; and Bilimankhwe Arts.
+- Produced in association with Bilimankhwe Arts with support from the Swedish Author Fund and the Swedish Embassy in Pretoria.
 Grateful thanks to Michaela Waldram-Jones; Goldsmiths Theatre dept, University of London; and Poplar Union.
+Supported using public funding by Arts Council England.

-Company: The Incident Project.
-We tell untold stories and produce exciting and thought-provoking theatre by bringing together artists and ideas from diverse backgrounds.
+The Incident Project – We tell untold stories and produce exciting and thought-provoking theatre by bringing together artists and ideas from diverse backgrounds.

 Lighting design: Nic Farman